churchmanlab/human-mitoribosome-profiling/README.md

 2. Make bed files for Vplots  >  5' and 3' plus(P) and minus(M) files for input to Lengths_vs_Pos_Vplot.R to visualize read lengths along genes
 3. Calculate periodicity on 5' and 3' ends PER RPF LENGTH  >  Needed for accurately determining A-site transformation, in combination with RPF length distibutions (step 1) and Vplots: RPFlength vs. genomic position (step 2)
 4. A-site transformation  >  get periodicity and coverage, A-site bedgraphs for viewing on IGV
 5. Count reads on features using featureCounts  >  get unique- and multi- (all-) aligned readcounts across genes.
-Use in featureCounts_addGeneName_RPK.R to get RPK values
+Use in AddGeneName_RPK.R to get RPK values
 6. Get codon occupancy

 # Data availability and manuscript